 It is known that successful people begin their days by filling up pages with random emotions that they find floating in their minds.
 Furthermore, it’s a mental clarity activity to set the right mood before a long day.
 Just to make sure the day is distraction-free.

-5- Use your creativity
+5- Use your creativity to create aesthetic pages

 Until now, we have been discussing forms of “writing” in a journal.
 Writing is just one type of journaling.
 Next to it comes art, calligraphy, poetry, sketches, and collage.
 Remember the goal is to express yourself, so if you enjoy any kind of art feel free to include it too.

 I personally love poetic paragraphs and artistic pages the most.
 They make me feel wonderful and give me more space to express my feelings.
-And to help you with that, you can make pages about something you like, a hobby, a person, or food.
+And to help you with that, you can make pages about something you like, a hobbya personor food.

 Take these pages from MY journal as your inspiration: 5 creative journal ideas.
 And start your own art like the real artist that you are.

-One the whole, you need nothing special to start a journal.
+On the whole, you need nothing special to start a journal.
 All you need is the intention.
 Stop questioning your journaling skills and overthinking the details.
 Start the action and seek self-discovery.
 And always remember to “do what works” because journaling can never have strict rules, it just naturally works when you find your way.

 And if you face difficulties, don’t let them drag you down!
 It’s fine to feel unmotivated to journal sometimes or lose track of that habit.
 Don’t get frustrated, it happens.